overwolf/overwolf.github.io/docs/topics/update-store-listing.md

 ## Login to the developers console

-After logging to the [OW developers console](#https://console.overwolf.com/) you can choose store listing:
+After logging to the [Overwolf developers console](#https://console.overwolf.com/), navigate to Store Listing:

 ![login](../assets/dev-console/update-store/login.png)

 ## Update store listing

-On the store listing screen, you can update all your app details that displayed in the store: name, screenshots, etc.
+The Store Listing tab lets you update the app details properties that are displated in the Overwolf appstore, including the app's name, screenshots, and more.
-There are several read-only properties like name, author, and app visibility.
-Other than that, you can control all your store app's info through this page.

-#### Note
+#### Notes
+1. A few properties are read-only, and cannot be edited.
+These are: App name, author, and app visibility.
-If you followed our guide on how to [submit your app to the app store for the first time](https://overwolf.github.io/docs/start/submit-your-app-to-the-store#the-store-folder-should-contain), you should have a **store** folder containing all the texts and assets used in this article.
+2. The app's assets like screenshots, description text and more can be found in the **store** folder of your app.
+For more details follow this guide on how to [submit your app to the app store for the first time](https://overwolf.github.io/docs/start/submit-your-app-to-the-store#the-store-folder-should-contain).

 ### Name and Author

-Read-only properties: The extension UID is automatically generated from hashing the app name and the app author, on the first time that the app is uploaded to the store - and never changes on the app life cycle.
-If you want to edit one of these fields, contact us.
+Read-only properties: The app's UID.

 ![name-author](../assets/dev-console/update-store/name-author.png)

 ### App visibility

-Read-only property: currently, only the OW team can change this property and make your app "invisible" in the store:
-Only users with a direct download link will be able to see your one-app page in the OW app store and download the app.
-Usually, we use this option during the pre-launch period for final tests.
+When an app is set to **hidden** it becomes "invisible" to users.
+Only users with a direct download link will be able to access your one-app page in the Overwolf app store and download the app.
+This setting is usually used during the pre-launch period for final tests.

+This property is read-only, if you wish to change your app status to **hidden** please contact the Overwolf team.

 ![visibility](../assets/dev-console/update-store/hidden.png)

 ### Short description

-Short description (180 character limit) of your app.
-Only plain text no HTML or Markdown.
+Add or edit a short description of your app, with a limit of 180 characters.
+In this field use plain text only (no HTML or Markdown).

 ![short-desc](../assets/dev-console/update-store/short-desc.png)

 ### Full description

-Full description of your app.
-This description will appear when users click on your app's store tile.
+Add or edit a full description of your app, used when a user clicks on your app's store tile.
-Support plain, Markdown, or HTML format (except H1 and H2 tags).
+This field support both plain text, markdown, or HTML format (except H1 and H2 tags).

+#### Note
-Note: you can use the content of the [description.html file from the "store" folde](../start/submit-your-app-to-the-store#4-descriptionhtml) that you used for uploading your app to the store for the first time.
+You can also use the text found [description.html file from the "store" folde](../start/submit-your-app-to-the-store#4-descriptionhtml) that you used for uploading your app to the store for the first time.

 ![full-desc](../assets/dev-console/update-store/full-desc.png)

 ### Tile

-The Appstore tile asset for your app.
+Upload or edit an asset that will be used as an Appstore tile for your app.
 * Should be a JPG format image sized 258X198 at 72PPI.
 * Same as the [tile file](../start/submit-your-app-to-the-store#1-tilejpg) from the "store" folder.